lewislepton/tode/README.md

 - [ ] BIG possibility to change the collision & physics to something way faster & less cumbersome.
 Hey, i love you nape.
 But damn you can be slow to work with 😅
 - [ ] Support for other tile based level editors, like OGMO & Tilesetter.
 Tiled should be done first 😉
 - [ ] Comment the code.
 So it helps other people than myself
+- [ ] Major series of other things i cant think of right now
 - [ ] Make a better front page for this repo that doesnt have me waffling.
 Also an icon.
 Everyone loves icons 😘

 [Lewis Lepton](https://lewislepton.com)